DECODEproject/whitepaper/decode_applications.md

 DECODE will continue to explore and evolve the concepts around operators and their trust relationship with participants.
 Please refer to the [decode project website](https://decodeproject.eu/pilots) for the latest news on how DECODE is being applied and tested in the field.

 The range of applications for DECODE is wide.
-In order to bring together the concepts in this whitepaper and illustrate how they work together in a more concrete way, we consider here several applications as illustrative examples of the way in which the various DECODE components interact to provide a service.
+In order to bring together the concepts presented here and illustrate how they work together in a more concrete way, we consider here several applications as illustrative examples of the way in which the various DECODE components interact to provide a service.

 These are: